googlearchive/TemplateBinding/README.md

 MDV is designed to as two primitives which could eventually become standardized and implemented natively in browsers.
 The following two documents specify their behavior, API and use.

-* `Node.bind`: Which describes how DOM nodes are bound to data values
+* `Node.prototype.bind`: Which describes how DOM nodes are bound to data values
 * `<template>` instantiation: Which describes how `<template>` manages instance fragments.

 ### Extending MDV